-Benash is practising Midwife with special interest in addressing health inequities and breaking down barriers to care.
+Benash is a practising Midwife with a special interest in addressing health inequities and breaking down barriers to care.
 Her philosophy is that knowledge is power and should be shared to empower others.
 A strong supporter of staff development and CPD, she feels evidence based practice enables staff to advocate for and provide best practice to birthing people.

 A nomadic career has taken her from Bradford, Sheffield, Nottingham to Bolton she even had a short stint in the UAE.
 Benash attributes her professional growth, development and ability to adapt to these moves.

 As part of the editorial board for “The Practising Midwife” magazine Benash has special input with a BAME perspective as a midwife, student midwife and service user.